ashlynn4567/Regex-Tutorial/README.md

 ## Author

 Ashley is a Full Stack Developer with a passion for learning.
-To browse her projects or find her contact information, visit her [GitHub](https://github.com/ashlynn4567) profile!
+To browse her projects or find her contact information, visit her [GitHub](https://github.com/ashlynn4567) profile or [linkedIn](https://www.linkedin.com/in/ashley-lynn-smith/) page!